Monica-Zhang-git/game-hub/README.md

 It uses the [Vite.js](https://vitejs.dev/) framework with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).

-Quick to have a look at the app, click the link [Game Hub](https://game-hub-beige.vercel.app/)
+Quick to have a look at the app, click the vercle link [Game Hub](https://game-hub-beige.vercel.app/)

 ## Setup